-Net Gain from Income from Join Ventures Disposal Assets and Associated Entities
+Income from Join Ventures and Associated Entities

-No large sales of assets are anticipated.
-It has been assumed that proceeds from disposal from any assets will equate to or marginally exceed written down values, and hence a small profit on disposal has been included.
-These are typically related to plant replacement major programmes.
 Council previously held an interest in the Civic Risk Mutual (formerly Westpool) self-insurance consortium (joint venture).
 Council changed insurance mutuals on 1 July 2020 following an open market tender for its insurance and risk management services that resulted in JLT being awarded the contract.
 Council received payment for its equity share in its former insurance mutual in January 2022.
 Accordingly, no income or loss from this joint venture has been included in the LTFP.